Colin Quinn’s ‘Parking Lot Comedy Show’ on HBO Max is a snapshot of pandemic-era comedy

 Laughter may be the best medicine, but during a pandemic, only the people who practice actual medicine are considered essential workers, not comedians.

 While doctors and nurses go to their jobs every day in 2020, comedians no longer have a regular gig to go to outside of the house.
 The days of appearing at several clubs each night, both to work out new material and pay the bills, have ended for now.
-Instead, comedians are living through a standup apocalypse.
+Instead, comedians are living through a stand-up apocalypse.
 There might be a return to normal one day, or more likely, the arrival of a new normal that accommodates widespread, necessary germaphobia.

-Until the next phase begins, though, standup comedians have to either adapt or die.
+Until the next phase begins, though, stand-up comedians have to either adapt or die.

 The new HBO Max special, Colin Quinn & Friends: A Parking Lot Comedy Show, is a perfect snapshot of this moment in time.
 It encapsulates the challenges even well-established comedians have faced in 2020—and the resilience, grousing, and ball-busting with which they have met those challenges.